We Just Updated Our 62 Bond Picks

 Industry Groups of Our Bond Issuers

-Figure 4 shows the industries included across our existing buy/hold recommended bonds and the number of recommended issuing companies within each industry group.
+Figure 4 shows the industries included across Bondsavvy's existing buy/hold recommended bonds and the number of recommended issuing companies within each industry group.

 The tailwinds and headwinds impacting the 15 different industries represented by our issuing companies are always changing.
 For example, as commodity prices rose during 2022, it drove record financial performance for several of our issuers in the metals & mining and energy industries.
 This strong financial performance enabled bonds issued by these companies to hold steady (or limit price declines), as the rest of the bond market experienced one of the worst fixed income markets of all time.